muchimi/JoystickGremlinEx/README.md

 - Options dialog has a close button (QOL)
 - Options dialog saves profile mapping information on close (QOL)
 - Pressing F5 in the UI will activate the current profile (QOL)
+- New configuration dialog for the loaded profile, separate from the global options (QOL).
+This lets you quickly set profile activation options.
+- New option to force numlock off when a profile starts to help with the more complex latching that use numpad keys.
+- Added joystick input value display on axis inputs - shows an axis bar with the current axis value in the input (QOL) - can be toggled in options.

 6/6/24 - 13.40.13ex (h) **potentially breaking change**